Meet these innovators who were instrumental to the advancement of broadband technology.

 Paul Nikolich - Executive Consultant/Investor

-Mr. Nikolich is an Executive Consultant for the Broadband Center of Excellence, focused on identifying technology and standards to further BCoE’s mission.
+Mr. Nikolich is an Executive Advisor for the Broadband Center of Excellence, focused on angel investing, identifying technology, and broadband related standard activities to further BCoE’s mission.
 Paul holds several patents, serves as a director and advisor for technology companies developing emerging data communications related products and services.
 He is an IEEE Fellow and holds several senior IEEE leadership positions while serving as Chairman of the IEEE 802 LAN/MAN Standards Committee since 2001.

 He joined YAS Broadband Ventures, LLC in 2002 as a partner and continues to serve as their Chief Strategy Officer.
 In 1998 he co-founded Broadband Access Systems, Inc. where he was Vice President of Technology and Standards.
 The Broadband Access Systems team invented carrier-class Cable Modem Termination Systems.
 Earlier Paul helped LANcity develop their first generation Cable Modems.
 Paul has held technical positions of increasing responsibility at multiple communications & medical imaging technology companies including Motorola, Analogic, Racal Datacom and Sarnoff Digital Communications.

 Paul received a BS in Electrical Engineering & Biology and a M.S. in Biomedical Engineering from Polytechnic University in Brooklyn, N.Y (now the NYU Tandon School of Engineering)